 Homicide investigation underway in west Charlotte

+The shooting victim was declared dead on arrival to Atrium Health Carolinas Medical Center.

 CHARLOTTE, N.C.
-(WBTV) - Charlotte-Mecklenburg Police are investigating a homicide that took place just before 11:30 p.m.
-Wednesday near a west Charlotte park.
+(WBTV) - Charlotte-Mecklenburg Police are investigating a homicide after a shooting victim was taken to Atrium Health Carolinas Medical Center and pronounced dead on arrival.

-Officers responded to the 1400 block of Pressley Road, near the Pressley Road Neighborhood Park, after receiving word about an assault with a deadly weapon.
-When they arrived on scene, they found a man had been shot.

-He was taken to a nearby hospital, but died of his injuries a short time later.
+Officers were called to the hospital around 1:30 a.m.
+Monday regarding a call for service of a gunshot victim.
+Damontae Austin, 18, shot was driven to CMC in a personal vehicle and pronounced dead upon their arrival.

+Officers learned the shooting took place at the 3000 block of Avalon Avenue, close to Freedom Drive in west Charlotte.

+Representatives from the Mecklenburg County District Attorney’s Homicide Prosecution Team, CMPD’s Operations Command, Victim’s Assistance, CFD and MEDIC assisted in the investigation of the scene and to collect evidence.

-The investigation into this case is active and ongoing.
-Anyone with information about this incident is asked to call 704-432-TIPS and speak directly to a homicide unit detective.
+The homicide is still under investigation.
+Anyone with information should call 704-432-TIPS and speak directly to a Homicide Unit detective.

-The public can also leave information anonymously by contacting Crime Stoppers at 704-334-1600 or charlottecrimestoppers.com.
+The public can also leave information anonymously by contacting Crime Stoppers at 704-334-1600 or visit charlottecrimestoppers.com.

 Copyright 2021 WBTV.
 All rights reserved.